-- text length of ranking pages – how many words will you have write?
+- Text length of ranking pages – how many words will you have to write?

-- media featured in ranking pages – videos? photos? how many?
+- Is media featured in ranking pages – videos? photos? how many?

 These are the key characteristics you will discover and make note of on rankings page.
 As SEO professionals, we look at other factors like backlink profiles, website age, website speed, etc.

 There is a lot to learn by studying your competition.
 If you can do it better, you will earn the spot.